Idiopathic Generalized Epilepsies

 General ASM Principles

-- AVOID Na channel blockers (CBZ, OXC, PHT) in all IGEs — worsen absence, myoclonic, and atonic seizures
+- AVOID Na channel blockers (CBZ, OXC, PHT) in all IGEs — worsen absence, myoclonic, and atonic seizures (a teaching simplification: worsening is most consistent for absence and myoclonic; GTC seizures may not clearly worsen in every patient)

 - VPA is the broadest-spectrum and most effective ASM but teratogenic — use LEV or LTG first-line in women of childbearing potential